All Episodes

 It's being published.

-But the idea that they they think they have a right, not only there they think they have a right to be constantly, consistently agenda-driven and rude to the president of the United States.
+But the idea that they think they have a right, not only they have a right to be constantly, consistently agenda-driven and rude to the president of the United States.

 And I don't think they have a particularly strong case here.

-And CNN can make all the legal arguments they want that the White House acted improperly and how they are suspending a cost access, but you know what?
+And CNN can make all the legal arguments they want that the White House acted improperly and how they are suspending Acosta's access.

-Certainly the White House has the ability to say, no, where you're being rude to the president of the United States.
+Certainly the White House has the ability to say, no, you're being rude to the President of the United States.

 So Major Garrett was with Fox, went over to CBS, and he asked President Obama in 2015 about the Iran deal.

-He says, Well, how can you make this deal and be content with the fact that there's still four Americans imprisoned over there?
+He says, well, how could you make this deal and be content with the fact that there's still four Americans imprisoned over there?

 Perfectly legitimate question.